 We bring professional, unbiased ears, and a fresh, invaluable third-party perspective to each and every project.
 Our goal is to help our clients end up with the best sounding projects possible, giving your upcoming release a far better chance at being successful.

-We encourage clients to attend sessions when they can; that’s one reason we built such a comfortable room here in Jersey City.
+We encourage clients to attend sessions when they can; that’s one reason we built such a comfortable room here in Westchester, NY.
 Hearing your masters play on our full-range reference monitors in our calibrated listening environment may be the best listening experience you’ll have.

-Our staff of engineers are dedicated to helping all clients, big and small, and will treat them with equal care, focus, and relentless commitment to the craft.
+Our staff is dedicated to helping all clients, big and small, and will treat them with equal care, focus, and relentless commitment to the craft.
 We look forward to working together on your upcoming release.

 Vinyl is still a viable way to get your project out to the world.
 In fact, it has become much more popular in recent years, especially in the alternative and rock world.
 With the increase in digital downloads and decrease in CD sales, vinyl is one of the best ways for many artists to actually sell their product.